Running down the corridor at Delhi University, being chased by friends, I bumped

 college gates.

-“Ajabdeh wait!”
+“Ajabdeh, wait!”
 She stopped and turned.

 “Can I take you out to dinner?
 Just the two of us?”
+My heart thumped in my chest as her smile

 faded.
-I didn’t want to come across as a creep but I didn’t know how to say it
+I didn’t want to come across as a creep, but I didn’t know how to say it

 “Yes.”
-She smiled “I will like that.”
+She smiled, “I would like that.”

 “Great!
 I will pick you up at the hotel